SUM PhD Program: Bicycle Challenges Eindhoven University of Technology

 The research program Bicycle Challenges: Past, Present, and Future of Sustainable Urban Mobility investigates the governance of cycling as part of sustainable urban mobility from a long-term perspective and the emergence of new mobility concepts.
 It challenges the focus on urban mobility by looking at the socio-technical challenges of past and current innovations.
 It engages with historical and sociological research methods.

 PhD projects focusing on Mobility Concepts.
 Three bicycle systems (Traditional, E-bikes, Pedelecs) potentially extend the traditional action radius of cycling both as a mono- and as a multi-modal functionality in the mobility chain.
 Each bicycle system has different implementation and up-scaling trajectories linked to ICT possibilities with perspective on connected bikes.
-Qi Sun and Brett Petzer will look at implementation strategies, social costs-benefits, and (non) ex-changeability of the three systems in a comparative fashion.
+Qi Sun and Brett Petzer (completed) look at implementation strategies, social costs-benefits, and (non) ex-changeability of the three systems in a comparative fashion.

 PhD projects focusing on Future Cycling Innovations.
 Over the last few years, many startups offer cycling innovations to encourage cycling.
 Using transition studies scholarship, Matthew Bruno and George Liu examine both the governance and the urban form needed for a successful transition into future innovations.
 The PhD’s participate in the NWO national research program Smart Cycling Futures in collaboration with Utrecht University, University of Amsterdam, and Windesheim.